Minimum R\'enyi Entropy Portfolios

 \textbf{Abstract}

 Accounting for the non-normality of asset returns remains challenging in robust portfolio optimization.
-In this paper, we tackle this problem by assessing the risk of the portfolio through the ``amount of randomness'' conveyed by its returns.
-We achieve this by using an objective function that relies on \textit{Rényi entropy}, an information-theoretic criterion that precisely quantifies the uncertainty embedded in a distribution, accounting for all moments.
+In this article, we tackle this problem by assessing the risk of the portfolio through the ``amount of randomness'' conveyed by its returns.
+We achieve this by using an objective function that relies on the exponential of \textit{Rényi entropy}, an information-theoretic criterion that precisely quantifies the uncertainty embedded in a distribution, accounting for higher-order moments.
 Compared to Shannon entropy, Rényi entropy features a parameter that can be tuned to play around the notion of uncertainty.
-It is shown to control the relative contributions of the central and tail parts of the distribution in the measure.
-We further propose a sample-based estimator of the exponential Rényi entropy by extending the robust sample-spacings estimator initially designed for Shannon entropy.
-The relevance of Rényi entropy in portfolio selection applications is illustrated with an empirical study: minimizing this cost function yields portfolios that outperform standard risk optimal portfolios along most performance indicators. \textit{Keywords}: portfolio management, Shannon entropy, Rényi entropy, risk measure, information theory, sample-spacings estimation.
+A Gram-Charlier expansion shows that it controls the relative contributions of the central (variance) and tail (kurtosis) parts of the distribution in the measure.
+We further rely on a non-parametric estimator of the exponential Rényi entropy that extends a robust sample-spacings estimator initially designed for Shannon entropy.
+A portfolio selection application illustrates that minimizing Rényi entropy yields portfolios that outperform state-of-the-art minimum variance portfolios in terms of risk-return-turnover trade-off.